 Since the mid-1990s, the humanitarian approach to disarmament has been applied to a range of arms-related issues.
-Each of the issues discussed here has inspired the creation of a global civil society coalition focused on a specific weapon or activity.
-These cases illuminate the humanitarian impacts of arms and how humanitarian disarmament can address them.
-The application of this approach extends beyond formal campaigns, however.
-Efforts to strengthen norms against other arms, such as incendiary weapons and armed drones, have also been guided by humanitarian disarmament.
+These issues exemplify the humanitarian impacts of arms and how humanitarian disarmament can address them.
+The problems associated with most of the specific weapons and activities discussed here have inspired the creation of global civil society coalitions.
+Efforts to strengthen norms against other arms, such as incendiary weapons and armed drones, however, have also been guided by humanitarian disarmament.

 Explosive Weapons in Populated Areas